-'Freak accident': Couple's 30 metre Te Mata Peak tumble caused by tree root trip
+'Freak accident': Couple's 30-metre Te Mata Peak tumble caused by tree root trip

-A concerned mountain biker comforted two injured dog walkers after a fall down a 30m bank on Te Mata Peak.
+A mountain biker comforted two injured dog walkers after they fell 30m down a bank on Te Mata Peak about 7.45am on Wednesday.

-Emergency services were called to Te Mata Peak, Havelock North, about 7.45am on Wednesday.

-A police spokeswoman said they received a report of two walkers who had fallen down a bank.

-Early confusion over the nature of the accident meant that Fire and Emergency communications staff initially reported mountain bikers were injured.
+Early confusion meant Fire and Emergency communications staff initially reported mountain bikers were injured.

-Ashton Ireland said the "freak accident" occurred when a middle-aged couple fell down a 30 to 40 metre bank on the peak.
+Biker Ashton Ireland said the "freak accident" happened when the woman tripped over a tree root.

-Ireland spotted the pair when mountain biking with his dog on Wednesday morning.

-"The woman tripped on a tree root and went over the bank, before her husband tried to save her but fell over the bank as well," he said.
+"[She] went over the bank.
+Her husband tried to save her but fell over the bank as well," he said.

+Ireland spotted the pair when mountain biking with his dog.

-"We'd passed Peak House and I saw the two walkers laying down the bank beside the road visibly in distress and both injured.
+"We'd passed Peak House and I saw the two walkers laying down the bank beside the road visibly in distress and injured.

 "It would have been quite the tumble through trees and rocks."

-Ireland said he cycled down to the couple before attempting to calm them down and manoeuvring them into a comfortable position in wait of the emergency services.
+Ireland said he cycled down to the couple before trying to calm them down and manoeuvring them into a comfortable position while waiting for emergency services.

-A St John Ambulance spokeswoman said two people sustained serious injuries during the incident.
+A St John Ambulance spokeswoman said the two people suffered serious injuries and were taken to Hawke's Bay Hospital by ambulance.

 A Hawke's Bay District Health Board spokeswoman said a man in his 60s and a woman in her 50s were assessed, treated and discharged by Wednesday afternoon.

-Ireland, a business development manager and mountain biking hobbyist, said he was not scared at the sight of the injured walkers, having suffered a similar fate previously.
+Ireland, a business development manager and mountain biking hobbyist, said he had suffered a similar fate previously.

 "I've had been choppered off the peak before myself after a biking accident, so it wasn't too scary for me," he said.